Classical Physics: Spacetime and Fields: Spacetime

 which requires

-The relation (\ref{metten18}) gives
+The relation (\ref{metten22}) gives

+The metric tensor that does not satisfy $\mathfrak{g}<0$ cannot be the metric of a real spacetime.
+The metric tensor that does not satisfy (\ref{dist2}) corresponds to a system of reference which cannot be realized with real bodies.
+In this case, however, a suitable transformation of the coordinates can bring $g_{00}$ to a positive value.\\

-The distance between two infinitesimally separated points cannot be obtained by imposing $dx^0$ because $x^0$ transforms differently at these points.
-Instead, consider a signal that leaves point $B(x^\alpha+dx^\alpha)$ at $x^0+dx^0_-$, reaching point $A(x^\alpha)$ at $x^0$ and coming back to point $B$ at $x^0+dx^0_+$.
-Therefore
+{\bf Spatial metric tensor}.\\ The distance between two infinitesimally separated points cannot be obtained by imposing $dx^0$ because $x^0$ transforms differently at these points.
+Instead, we consider a signal that leaves point $B(x^\alpha+dx^\alpha)$ at $x^0+dx^0_-$, reaching point $A(x^\alpha)$ at $x^0$ and coming back to point $B$ at $x^0+dx^0_+$, as shown in Figure \ref{distance}.
+Accordingly, we have

 gives